Virtualization-projects/ee-workshop/README.md

 ### <a name="task4.2"></a>Task 4.2: Examine the Docker Compose File
 ![](./images/linux75.png)

-Docker EE lets you deploy native Kubernetes applications using Kubernetes deployment descriptors, by pasting the yaml files in the UI, or using the `kubectl` CLI tool.
+Docker Enterprise lets you deploy native Kubernetes applications using Kubernetes deployment descriptors, by pasting the yaml files in the UI, or using the `kubectl` CLI tool.

 However many developers use `docker-compose` to build and test their application, and having to create Kubernetes deployment descriptors as well as maintaining them in sync with the Docker Compose file is tedious and error prone.

-In order to make life easier for developers and operations, Docker EE lets you deploy an application defined with a Docker Compose file as a Kubernetes workloads.
-Internally Docker EE uses the official Kubernetes extension mechanism by defining a [Custom Resource Definition](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) (CRD) defining a stack object.
-When you post a Docker Compose stack definition to Kubernetes in Docker EE, the CRD controller takes the stack definition and translates it to Kubernetes native resources like pods, controllers and services.
+In order to make life easier for developers and operations, Docker Enterprise lets you deploy an application defined with a Docker Compose file as a Kubernetes workloads.
+Internally Docker Enterprise uses the official Kubernetes extension mechanism by defining a [Custom Resource Definition](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) (CRD) defining a stack object.
+When you post a Docker Compose stack definition to Kubernetes in Docker Enterprise, the CRD controller takes the stack definition and translates it to Kubernetes native resources like pods, controllers and services.

 We'll use a Docker Compose file to instantiate our application, and it's the same file as before, except that we will switch the .NET Docker Windows image with the .NET Core Docker Linux image we just built.
 One other change we have to make is to create a new secret `mysql-secret` with `DockerCon!!!` as the password.
 Follow the instructions above but use `-` instead of `_` because Kubernetes doesn't allow underscores.